rehierl/html-outliner-spec/issue-associations-notes.md

 NOTE - `outlineOwner` will always be a sectioning element because new outline objects will only be created when entering such an element.

-One aspect worth mentioning is that, if there is only an Element type, the DOM node tree will have many elements with an undefined `innerOutline` property because the majority of elements does not have a definition for such a property.
+The disadvantage of these definitions is that any element will have an `innerOutline` property, although its value will be a null reference as most elements are no sectioning elements and, as such, have no definition for an inner outline.

-If an official term, e.g. 'sectioning element', would exist that allowed to refer to the group/class of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type and which would allow to define these properties as follows:
+If an official term, e.g. 'sectioning element', would exist that allowed to refer to the group of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type and which would allow to define these properties as follows:

 - `Outline SectioningElement.innerOutline`
 - `SectioningElement Outline.outlineOwner`
-- `(sectioningElement == sectioningElement.innerOutline.outlineOwner)`
+- `(sectioningElement.innerOutline.outlineOwner == sectioningElement)`

-The disadvantage of the first definition is that any element will have an `innerOutline` property, although its value will be a null reference as most elements are no sectioning elements and, as such, have no definition for an inner outline.
+The difference is that only those nodes, for which a definition of an inner outline exists, have an `innerOutline` property.

 <!-- ####################################################################### -->
 <h2 id="section-starting-node">section.startingElement -
-Create section X (for node Y)</h2>
+Create section X for node Y</h2>

 <!-- ======================================================================= -->
 <h3 id="create-section-for">"create a new section for"</h3>